ccc-digital-channels/datasets/GovHack2016-Christchurch/README.md

 # GovHack 2016 - Christchurch, Hosted by Christchurch City Council
-This folder contains a range of datasets that can be used for the local bounties and prizes.
+This folder contains a range of datasets that can be used GovHack NZ.

+It contains Christchurch City Council datasets released for GovHack and open to all to use.
+It also contains folders for each local Christchurch bounty, including relevant datasetsa and information.
-Information on each dataset can be found below and in each readme.md file for that folder.
+Information on each dataset can be found in each readme.md file for that folder.

-##Life in Christchurch
-Chch survey data about how people feel about Chch.

-##Snap, Send, Solve
-About 5 months worth of incident data from Snap, Send, Solve.